Daniel 11:1-39...continued from Daniel 10

 Note: The reference to the overflowing flood is similar to the wording in Daniel 9:26, which refers to the destruction of Jerusalem in 70 AD and links it to Jesus' death.
 This is reasonable and could be the case.
 But, based on the verse's order and wording, and since Tiberius was no longer alive in 70 AD, the arms of a flood seem more likely to be referring to the destruction of Tiberius' forces in 9 AD.

-The rest of the Roman rulers are now skipped over until the next phase of the Roman realm when it divided into decentralized kingdoms of mixed germanic-roman peoples (486 AD).
-The defeat of Rome by the Germanic tribes in verse 22 cued us to look for the next phase of the Roman realm when it would come under the command of the Germanic tribes.
+- 1. A defeat can signal a new era - In verse 2, when Greece defeated the Persians, it gave us a clue to look for Greece to arrive as the next power in verse 3 as it skipped over the next 9 Persian rulers to the time when Greece became the dominant realm in 331 BC.
+This established a precedent, that is also used here in verse 22 and 23.
+The defeat of Rome by the Germanic tribes in verse 22 clue us to look for the next phase of the Roman realm when it would come under the command of the Germanic tribes.
+Thus, the narrative skips over the rest of the Imperial Roman rulers to the time when it divided into 10 decentralized germanic kingdoms in 486 AD.
 This was previously prophesied in Daniel 2 and 7, by the 10 toes and 10 horns, symbolizing that Rome would become a decentralized, or divided, realm.

 NASB®: 23 "After an alliance is made with him he will practice deception, and he will go up and gain power with a small force of people.
 24 In a time of tranquility he will enter the richest parts of the realm, and he will accomplish what his fathers never did, nor his ancestors; he will distribute plunder, booty and possessions among them, and he will devise his schemes against strongholds, but only for a time.